Reyleth/Marketplace-API/README.md

 These packages together provide a robust foundation for web application development, offering tools for web server management, security, database interaction, data validation and serialization, and much more.

-## Benefits and drawbacks to the underlying database system
+## Benefits and drawbacks to the underlying database and ORM system

 This database setup involves using SQLAlchemy as the ORM (Object-Relational Mapping) tool with PostgreSQL as the underlying database.